YashRoopRai2508/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
-Game built with HTML, CSS, and JavaScript in which the User faces off against the computer in a match of Rock, Paper, Scissors where each choice is represented by clickable images.
+Built a Game using HTML, CSS, and JavaScript in which the User faces off against the computer in a match of Rock, Paper, Scissors where each choice is represented by clickable images.
 The game updates scores in real-time, displaying whether the player wins, loses, or draws each round.
 It features dynamic updates to the DOM for displaying scores and messages,